Eddie Hearn plans to win Wilder v Fury II TV rights, remove from US PPV

 Fury is confident he can claim victory the second time around, following a debated draw in December.

 Regarding a possible fight with Anthony Joshua, Fury wasn’t optimistic.

-“I’ve already beaten Wilder so that’s one down, and I’ll do the same to Joshua if given the chance,” he told BT Sport No Filter Boxing.
+“I’ve already beaten Wilder, so that’s one down, and I’ll do the same to Joshua if given a chance,” he told BT Sport No Filter Boxing.

 “But I don’t think it’s going to happen, sorry to disappoint the sports fans.

 “Joshua, even with two hammers in each hand, could never beat Tyson Fury – and they know it!
 They know that they’re not silly.
 It’s a business as well, so they’re not going to take the fight, simple as.